 This alternative involves the utilization of Line Item funding for the construction of a new building to house the computing facility scope plus future expansion capabilities on the BNL site.
-Included in the scope is approximately 20,000 SF required to house the required supporting technical and research staff.
+Included in the scope of the new building is approximately 20,000 SF required to house the required supporting technical and research staff.
+Co-location of computing staff with the data center is essential to capitalize on new collaboration opportunities and promote the consolidation of computing functions.
 The new facility would be centrally located on the BNL site.
 This alternative assumes the B725 facility will remain vacant.